 In the past, we’ve suggested that Netflix is the best streaming service for cord-cutters with Amazon Prime not far behind, especially with its recent push into original and exclusive content.
 But what about Hulu?

 Note that we’ve only included shows that provide an archive of all episodes starting from the beginning.
-Hulu has plenty of other binge-worthy titles but only provide the last five episodes of them due to licensing agreements.
+Hulu Basic has plenty of other binge-worthy titles, and you can unlock over 50 different channels for watching live TV with a Hulu Live subscription.

 Genre and Drama Shows